-- 19. A party's appearance at a scheduled hearing constitutes a waiver by that party of claims of deficiency in the notice of hearing. - 20.
+- 24. A single arbitrator or a Panel Chair may determine the appropriate means for holding hearings.
+This may include the use of telephonic or video communication or similar communications equipment that is acceptable to the parties and the arbitrator or the Panel Chair. - 25.
+A party's appearance at a scheduled hearing constitutes a waiver by that party of claims of deficiency in the notice of hearing. - 26.
 At the hearing, a party may present evidence, cross-examine witnesses and raise the same kinds of defenses a party may raise in matters before courts.
 A party may be represented by an attorney at any stage of the arbitration.
 The arbitration shall be governed by the Small Claims rules of evidence, which are set out in Wis.
 Stat 799.209.
 Evidence shall be admitted in the arbitration if it has reasonable probative value.
-An essential finding of fact may not be based solely on a party's oral hearsay statement unless it would be admissible under the Rules of Evidence. - 21.
+An essential finding of fact may not be based solely on a party's oral hearsay statement unless it would be admissible under the Rules of Evidence. - 27.
 If a party wishes to make a record of the hearing, the party must use a certified court reporter to do so and must advise the Panel Chairperson that a court reporter will be used at the hearing at least ten days before the hearing begins.
 The chair should then give notice to all parties.
 The ten-day period may be waived or shortened by agreement if the parties and the Panel Chairperson agree.
 The party recording the hearing must pay for the fees and transcript costs of the court reporter unless the other party also wants a copy of the transcript.
 In which case, all requesting parties will equally share the court reporter's fees and costs of the transcript.
 When a party asks for a transcript, the Panel Chairperson is also entitled to a copy and each party asking for a transcript shall share on an equal basis the cost of the panel's copy.

-In such event, the thirty (30) day time period for the panel to make its decision as stated in Rule 13 is extended for the number of days between the end of the hearing and the date the panel receives the transcript or written summaries.
-The hearing is deemed closed when the hearing actually ends and not when the transcript or written summaries are received.

-22. Parties are entitled to be present during the hearing.
+In such event, the time period for the panel to make its decision is extended for the number of days between the end of the hearing and the date the panel receives the transcript or written summaries.
+The hearing is deemed closed when the hearing actually ends and not when the transcript or written summaries are received. - 28.
+Parties are entitled to be present during the hearing.
 Non-lawyer parties may have an individual accompany the non-lawyer party during the hearing to provide moral support but not representation.
 Permitted attendance of such a person shall be at the discretion of the Panel Chairperson, who shall grant such permission freely but who shall also have the authority to limit this person's attendance reasonably considering such factors as whether the individual will testify as a witness in the arbitration.
 At the discretion of the Panel Chairperson, all witnesses may be excluded from the hearing until they have testified.
 The hearing is not open to members of the public except as specified in this rule.